JamieMac96/k8s-mcp-server/FIELD_PROJECTION_EXAMPLE.md

 # Field Projection Feature

 ## Overview
-The `listResources` tool now supports field projection via the `fieldPaths` parameter.
-This allows you to specify exactly which fields to return from each resource, dramatically reducing response size and preventing LLM timeouts.
+The `listResources` and `getResource` tools now support field projection via the `fieldPaths` parameter.
+This allows you to specify exactly which fields to return from resources, dramatically reducing response size and preventing LLM timeouts.

 ## How It Works